phc1990/k-mamo/README.md

-# k-mamo
+# MammoK [WIP]
-K-MAMO is a Kotlin library of Metaheuristic Algorithms to solve Multi-objective Optimisation problems.
-[WIP]
+_MammoK_ is a Metaheuristic Algorithms library to solve Multi-objective Optimisation problems writen in Kotlin.